Annotation Configuration

 annotation specifies the sequence name, while the dbType

 attribute specifies the database type.
-If dbType
+If you don’t specify dbType

-is not specified, MyBatis-Plus will default to the injected IKeyGenerator
+, MyBatis-Plus will use the injected IKeyGenerator

-implementation.
+implementation by default.
 If there are multiple IKeyGenerator

-implementations, dbType
+implementations, you must specify dbType

 Using the @KeySequence